MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 They are typically defined in the macro module's *\*.script* file.

 #### Inputs:
-Input connectors accept data or control signals from other modules in the network.
+Input connectors accept data from other modules in the network.
 These inputs define what information the encapsulated network or Python script within the macro module receives and processes.

-Data input connectors, often represented by triangles for ML images, half-circles for Open Inventor scenes, or squares for base objects, receive data objects from other modules.
+Data input connectors, represented by triangles for ML images, half-circles for Open Inventor scenes, or squares for base objects, receive data objects from other modules.
 The type of data an input accepts is determined by the modules within the macro that are connected to this input.

-Parameter inputs (Fields) allow users to control the behavior of the internal network.
-Parameter inputs appear in the module's panel and in the Module Inspector.
-They can be connected to the Parameters/Fields of other modules or manually adjusted by the user.

 #### Outputs:
 Output connectors provide the results of the processing performed by their internal networks.
 These outputs can then be connected to the inputs of other modules.

 Data Outputs (triangle, half-circle, square) provide the processed data from the internal network or Python file.
 The type of data an output provides depends on the outputs of the modules within the macro that are connected to this output.

-Parameter Outputs (Fields) allow other modules to read values or states from within the encapsulated network or Python file.

 #### Fields:
-Fields are parameters controlling the internal behaviour of a macro module or provide results of the internal processing.
+Parameter Fields allow users to control the behavior of the internal network.
+They can be connected to the parameters/fields of other modules or manually adjusted by the user.
+They also allow other modules to read values or states from within the encapsulated network or Python file.

 You have two options when adding fields to your macro module: